 3. Have Them do More Important Things First (Priorities)

-Your child might be surprised by this, but yes, there are more important things to like than video games.
+Your child might be surprised by this, but yes, there are more important things to life than video games.
 So talk to them about priorities, and what they mean.
-Teach them that you can order things in your daily life according to importance.

 Give them an example from your own life, whatever that is for you.